0mbeline/GameJam_Cailly_Ombeline_squelettes/README.md

 ## Description
 You are a knight that fight death creatures (skeletons and ghosts).
-You have to protect your house and you can build different
+You have to protect your house and you can build different buildings that give you bonus like XP.

 ##Comment lancer
 ## Visuals